CumulusNetworks/docs/content/cumulus-linux-43/System-Configuration/Cumulus-User-Experience-CUE.md

 ### Configure BGP Unnumbered

-The following commands configure BGP unnumbered on leaf01.
-The CUE commands:
+The example below shows the CUE commands required to configure BGP unnumbered on leaf01.
+The commands:
 - Assign the ASN for this BGP node to 65101.
 - Set the router ID to 10.10.10.1.
 - Distribute routing information to the peer on swp51.